camillescott/ponderosa/README.md

 ```

 We can of course register multiple postprocessors, and do so on the result of a `SubCmd.args`.
-The postprocessors will be executed in the order they are registered:
+By default, the postprocessors will be executed in the order they are registered:

 ```python
 #!/usr/bin/env python3